Workers Revolutionary Party (UK): Workers Revolutionary Party 1973-

+In 1973, the SLL became a political party, renaming itself to the Workers Revolutionary Party.

 A major split occurred when Alan Thornett was expelled, and went on to found the Workers Socialist League.
 In 1979, a smaller group split from the WRP to found the Workers Party.

 In 1975, Corin Redgrave bought the White Meadows Villa in Parwich, Derbyshire, and the WRP used the house as a venue for training, under the name 'Red House', run by television director Roy Battersby.
 The Observer printed a report alleging that actress Irene Gorst was interrogated while at the school and prevented from leaving.
 The group sued Observer editor David Astor over the report, in a case marked by discussion of an armed police raid of the building in which bullets were found.
 The jury found that not all words in the article were substantially true, but that the complainants' reputations had not been materially injured.

 In 1976, the WRP launched an inquiry into the details of Trotsky's death, following claims from Joseph Hansen that Harold Robins, a founding member of the American Socialist Workers Party might have been a Soviet agent.
 The eventual report exonerated Robins and claimed that Ramón Mercader was alive in Czechoslovakia.
 In 1979, the group purchased Trotsky's death mask to use as an iconic focus for events.

+The WRP met with Libyan officials in 1977 and issued a joint statement, opposing Zionism, U.S. imperialism and Anwar Sadat.
+There were immediate suggestions that this statement might be linked to Libyan funding for the party's newspaper, News Line.
+Close links continued, with party members regularly speaking at official events in Libya.
+In 1981, The Sunday Telegraph alleged that News Line was financed by money from Muammar al-Gaddafi's government, which the WRP denied.